 - temporary assignment of a student to an alternate supervised area within the school - temporary assignment of a student to an alternate learning location - short term removal of privileges including access to technology - interventions such as positive behaviour supports, contracts, counselling, restorative practices - replacement or reimbursement for loss of, or damage to property - in-school or out-of-school suspension - referral to Attendance Board - recommendation for expulsion

-At Elmwood School, we are committed to ensuring that our school is a safe and productive learning environment.
-Where necessary, interventions or consequences may be used to address unacceptable behaviour by students.
-In addition to the actions listed above, when an issue arises with an Elmwood Student that is defined as unacceptable, the following actions may be taken by staff and/or administration:
+At Horse Hill, we are committed to ensuring that our school is a safe and productive learning environment.
+Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.